dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The Dafny-to-Java compiler writes out the translated files of a file _A_`.dfy` to a directory _A_`-java`.
 The `-out` option can be used to choose a different output directory.
-The file _A_`.dfy` is translated to _A_`.java`, which is placed in the output directory along with helper files.
+The compiler produces a single wrapper method that then calls classes in relevant other `.java` files.
+Because Java files must be named consistent with the class they contain, but Dafny files do not, there may be no relation between the Java file names and the Dafny file names.
+However, the wrapper class that contains the Java `main` method is named for the first `.dfy` file on the command-line.
-If more than one `.dfy` file is listed on the command-line, then the output directory name is taken from the first file, and `.java` files are written for each of the `.dfy` files. _A_`-java` will also contain translations to java for any library modules that are used.
+The output folder  will also contain translations to java for any library modules that are used.

 The step of compiling Java files (using `javac`) requires the Dafny runtime library.
 That library is automatically included if dafny is doing the compilation,